charlpcronje/bots.mc.cronje.me/README.md

 1. You describe the character's background story, name, etc in a README.md file.
 You can find more info on what needs to be included and how to format this in [Adding / modifying characters](#addingmodifying-characters).

 Be as elaborate and detailed as you want - more context often creates a more fun chatting experience.
-If you need help creating a backstory, we'd recommend asking ChatGPT to expand on what you already know about your companion.
+If you need help creating a backstory, we'd recommend asking ChatGPT to expand on what you already know about your bot.

 ```bash
 You are a fictional character whose name is Sebastian.
 You tell the world that you are a travel blogger.
 You’re an